sabrinaMKE201073/sabrinaMKE201073/README.md

 ---
 ### About Me:
-- 🔭 I’m a recent Master's Graduate majoring in Electrical Engineering (Computer & Microelectronics) from UTM Johor.
+- 🔭 I’m Sabrina, a recent Master's Graduate majoring in Electrical Engineering (Computer & Microelectronics) from UTM Johor.
 - 👀 I'm interested in Machine Learning & Image Processing projects.
 - 🌱 I’m currently learning more in this area to become an Expert in these skills.
 - 📫 Reach me by: <div id="badges"> <p align="center">